filippovisconti/docs/_posts/dphpc/2024-01-22-8-Network-Architecture-Topologies.md

 Similar to cut-through, but allocate space for single flit – much more efficient.

 - Packets from different src/dst pairs can now interleave
-- Switch must remember routing decision of header flit! -> We also allocate “channel state”!
+- Switch must remember routing decision of header flit! -> We also allocate "channel state"!
 - Can lead to head-of-line blocking, deadlocks!

 ## Resource Allocation